operator-framework/enhancements/enhancements/hybrid-helm-operator.md

    utility library, to minimize the amount of code the user will need to maintain.
 This library could either be the existing operator-lib package, or a new, helm-operator specific package.
+1. We will move the current helm-operator plugin from the `operator-sdk` to the new `operator-framework/helm-operator-plugins` repository.

 ### User Stories